SicariusBlack/mic-drop-results/README.md

 - Look up **Trust Center Settings** and make sure **Trust access to the VBA project object model** is checked
 - Each slide is a template.
 You can specified which template is used for each contestant through the `template` column in **data.xlsx**
 - Any texts in the presentation that follow the format `{column_name}` will be replaced with the corresponding value from the `column_name` column
+- It is fine to have columns that will not appear on the slides and vice versa, a textbox with `{column_name}` that does not have a column named `column_name` will be left as is.
+They will not throw an error.

 More features are on their way in future updates.